-Look for multiflora rose hips in winter and you'll find them almost everywhere.
-Look closely inside the bush and you'll probably find a bird or three.
+Look for multiflora rose in winter and you'll find it almost everywhere.
+Look closely inside the bush and you'll probably find a bird or two.

 To us a winter field looks empty but there's food under the snow if you can hear it.

 This snowy owl is standing on prey in Kingston, Ontario, caught in the act by Kim Steininger.

 Kingston is known for the large number of snowy owls who spend the winter there -- but not this year.
 Kim and Paul found only one.

 As Kim writes, "Paul and I went up there hoping to photograph Snowy Owls but we were only able to find one and we weren't able to find her every day so we didn't get many shots.
 One day she was hanging out on the ground about a football field away from us.
 After a couple hours of waiting for her to do something she flew about 40 feet away from us and caught a vole!!!
 We were floored!"